฿100,000

 This site exists in part because of the scam volume.
 The agents we connect clients with go through:

 If you'd rather have a vetted specialist handle your application than gamble on a Pattaya storefront, tell us your situation and we'll match you.
-We earn referral fees only from satisfied clients of our partners, so we have no incentive to push you onto the wrong agent.
+We take no referral fees from agents — you pay your specialist directly — so we have no incentive to push you onto the wrong one.

 FAQ